kmanjt/receiptlogger/README.md

 # Receipt Approval and Logging Application

-This is a web app that allows users to submit receipts for approval, and administrators to review and approve the receipts.
-The app has a frontend built with React and a backend built with Django.

-This application was designed around use for college societies in Ireland, particularly the Enactus DCU society.
-As such, you will find references to 'Enactus DCU' in both the front and backend.
-For personal usage, these can be removed.
+This web application is designed to streamline the process of submitting, reviewing, and approving receipts.
+It is specifically tailored to the needs of college societies in Ireland, such as the Enactus DCU society, but can be easily adapted for other use cases.
+The frontend is built with React, while the backend utilizes Django.

 ## Features